Singular cscK metrics on smoothable varieties: Entropy in families

-In this section, we provide a regularization process for finite entropy potentials and densities. \begin{lem} Let $(X, \omega)$ be a compact K\"ahler variety.
+\begin{lem} Let $(X, \omega)$ be a compact K\"ahler variety.
 Assume that $f^0$ is a probability density with respect to $\om^n$, and $f^0$ has finite entropy.
 There there exists a one-parameter smooth approximations $(f^\bt)_\bt$ converging to $f^0$ in $L^\chi$ as $\bt \to 0$.
 Moreover, let $\vph^\bt$ be the unique solution to

 We have $\vph^\bt$ converges strongly to $\vph^0$ as $\bt \to 0$. \end{lem}

 \begin{proof} With loss of generality, we assume $\int_X \vph \om^n = 0$.
 For each $\vep>0$, one can find $W^\vep$ an open set in $X$ containing $X^\sing$ such that $W^{\vep'} \subset W^\vep$ if $\vep' < \vep$ and $\cap_{\vep>0} W^\vep = X^\sing$.
 For each $\vep > 0$, we choose $(U^\vep)_{\vep >0}$ a relatively compact exhaustion of $X^\reg$ and satisfying $U^\vep \cup W^\vep = X$.
 For each $\vep > 0$, there exists a finite collection of local charts $(U_{j}^\vep)_{j \in J_\vep}$ covering $U^\vep$.
 For each $\vep$, take $\eta^\vep$ a cut-off so that $\eta^\vep$ increases as $\vep$ decreases to $0$ and